Pegah Ahangarani

-Pegah Ahangarani (پگاه آهنگرانی; born 24 July 1984) is an Iranian actress and director.
-She has received various accolades, including a Crystal Simorgh, a Hafez Award and an Iran's Film Critics and Writers Association Award.
+Pegah Ahangarani (پگاه آهنگرانی; born 24 July 1984) is a prominent Iranian filmmaker and actress with a career spanning over three decades.
+Following her breakthrough performance in The Girl in the Sneakers (1999) and a filmography of over 40 feature films, Ahangarani expanded her practice into documentary filmmaking alongside her acting.
+Her directorial work includes the essay documentaries I Am Trying to Remember (2021) and My Father (2023), as well as Child Soldier (2024) and Taraneh (2025).
+Her films have received critical acclaim and garnered prestigious awards at international festivals including IDFA and Busan.

-Pegah Ahangarani left her studies in music after attending an art conservatory and focused on acting.
+Ahangarani left her studies in music after attending an art conservatory and focused on acting.
 She has also gained experience in directing, producing, and documentary filmmaking.

-Pegah first appeared on screen in 1990 at the age of six in the film The Singing Cat.
+She first appeared on screen in 1990 at the age of six in the film The Singing Cat.
 She rose to fame at 15 with her performance in the film The Girl with Sneakers, directed by Rasoul Sadrameli.